yzhoujoy/yzhoujoy.github.io/_posts/2024-12-23-determinant-and-eigenvalues.md

 toc_icon: "heart"
 ---

-# Linear Algebra Made Intuitive: Determinant and Eigenvalues

 ## Introduction

-Today, I came across the equation - the determiant of a matrix is equal to the product of all its eigenvalues.
+Today, I came across the equation - the determinant of a matrix is equal to the product of all its eigenvalues.

 $$\det( A) \ =\ \prod _{i}( \lambda _{i}) \ \ \ \ \ \lambda _{i} \ =\ eig( A)$$